 Class Action Litigation.
-In November 2002, two class action complaints were filed in the U.S. District Court for the District of Nebraska (the "Court") against the Company and certain individual named defendants.
-The suits were filed in connection with the Company's restatement of its prior consolidated financial statements.
-The two complaints are Desert Orchid Partners v. the Company, et al. and Nancy Rosen v. the Company, et al. Pursuant to a Court order, the two suits were consolidated and, also in accordance with the Court order, the Court-designated lead plaintiff, Genesee County Employees' Retirement System, filed a First Amended Consolidated Class Action Complaint on June 30, 2003 (the "Consolidated Complaint").
-The lead plaintiff alleges violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 thereunder, on the grounds that certain of the Company's Exchange Act reports and press releases contained untrue statements of material facts, or omitted to state facts necessary to make the statements therein not misleading, with regard to the Company's revenues and expenses during the purported class period.
-The Consolidated Complaint alleges that during the purported class period, the Company and the named defendants misrepresented the Company's historical financial condition, results of operations and its future prospects, and failed to disclose facts that could have indicated an impending decline in the Company's revenues.
-The lead plaintiff is seeking unspecified damages, interest, fees, costs and rescission.
-The class period stated in the Consolidated Complaint is January 21, 1999 through November 18, 2002.
-The Company and the individual defendants filed a motion to dismiss the Consolidated Complaint, which the lead plaintiff opposed.
-On November 20, 2003, the Court heard oral arguments on the defendants' motion to dismiss.
-On December 15, 2003, the Court issued its order granting in part, and denying in part, the motion to dismiss.
-In particular, the Court dismissed, without prejudice, Gregory Derkacht as a defendant.
-The Court denied the motion to dismiss with respect to the remaining defendants, including the Company.
-The Company and the other defendants filed an answer to the Consolidated Complaint on January 21, 2004.
-On February 6, 2004, the Court entered a Mediation Reference Order requiring the parties to mediate before a private mediator, and the parties have agreed to commence mediation on March 18, 2004.
+In November 2002, two class action complaints were filed in the U.S. District Court for the District of Nebraska (the "Court") against the Company and certain individuals alleging violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 thereunder.
+Pursuant to a Court Order, the two complaints were consolidated as Desert Orchid Partners v.
+Transaction Systems Architects, Inc., et al., with Genesee County Employees' Retirement System designated as the Lead Plaintiff.
+The First Amended Consolidated Class Action Complaint, filed on June 30, 2003 (the "Consolidated Complaint"), alleges that during the purported class period, the Company and the named defendants misrepresented the Company's historical financial condition, results of operations and its future prospects, and failed to disclose facts that could have indicated an impending decline in the Company's revenues.
+The Consolidated Complaint seeks unspecified damages, interest, fees, costs and rescission.
+The class period alleged in the Consolidated Complaint is January 21, 1999 through November 18, 2002.
+The Company and the individual defendants filed a motion to dismiss the Consolidated Complaint.
+In response, on December 15, 2003, the Court dismissed, without prejudice, Gregory Derkacht, the Company's President and Chief Executive Officer, as a defendant, but denied the motion to dismiss with respect to the remaining defendants, including the Company.
+On February 6, 2004, the Court entered a mediation reference order requiring the parties to mediate before a private mediator.
+The parties held a mediation session on March 18, 2004, which did not result in a settlement of the matter.
+Discovery has commenced and is in the early stages.

 Derivative Litigation.
 On January 10, 2003, Samuel Naito filed the suit of "Samuel Naito, Derivatively on behalf of nominal defendant Transaction Systems Architects, Inc. v.
 Roger K. Alexander, Gregory D. Derkacht, Gregory J. Duman, Larry G. Fendley, Jim D. Kever, and Charles E. Noell, III and Transaction Systems Architects, Inc." in the State District Court in Douglas County, Nebraska (the "Naito matter").
-The suit is a shareholder derivative action that generally alleges that the named individuals breached their fiduciary duties of loyalty and good faith owed to the Company and its shareholders by causing the Company to conduct its business in an unsafe, imprudent and unlawful manner, resulting in damage to the Company.
-More specifically, the plaintiff alleges that the individual defendants, and particularly the members of the Company's audit committee, failed to implement and maintain an adequate internal accounting control system that would have enabled the Company to discover irregularities in its accounting procedures with regard to certain transactions prior to August 2002, thus violating their fiduciary duties of loyalty and good faith, generally accepted accounting principles and the Company's audit committee charter.
+The suit is a shareholder derivative action that generally alleges that the named individuals breached their fiduciary duties of loyalty and good faith owed to the Company and its stockholders by causing the Company to conduct its business in an unsafe, imprudent and unlawful manner, resulting in damage to the Company.
+More specifically, the plaintiff alleges that the individual defendants, and particularly the members of the Company's $% \left( 1\right) =\left( 1\right) \left( 1\right) \left($ audit committee, failed to implement and maintain an adequate internal accounting control system that would have enabled the Company to discover irregularities in its accounting procedures with regard to certain transactions prior to August 2002, thus violating their fiduciary duties of loyalty and good faith, generally accepted accounting principles and the Company's audit committee charter.
 The plaintiff seeks to recover an unspecified amount of money damages allegedly sustained by the Company as a result of the individual defendants' alleged breaches of fiduciary duties, as well as the plaintiff's costs and disbursements related to the suit.